 States with Pending Legislation for the eNLC

 - Illinois - HB 4269 and HB 4531

 - Minnesota - HB 2184 and SB 2302

 - New York - AB 4841, A 9007 and SB 8007

 - Rhode Island - HB 7155, HB 7268 and SB 163

 For many states, the COVID-19 pandemic illustrated the need to lessen regulatory burdens on nursing licensure.
 Because of this, many states were able to start legislation towards implementation.
 Furthermore, some state nursing associations have supported bills that previously they were against.

-One board of nursing that is not in support of the eNLC is Alaska.
-Interestingly, nurses in Alaska are in support.
-According to a survey conducted by the Alaska Division of Corporations, Business, and Professional Licensing, 89% of Alaskan resident nurses are in favor of joining the compact license and 87% would apply for a compact nurse license if available.
-The Alaska Nurses Association does not support the legislation for the following reasons,
+According to a survey conducted in 2019 by the Alaska Division of Corporations, Business, and Professional Licensing, 89% of Alaskan resident nurses are in favor of joining the compact license and 87% would apply for a compact nurse license if available.

 States without Legislation for the eNLC